 - Is it proper for the FBI to hack computers?
-There's no explicit statutory authority, but most lawyers say it's OK if they have a search warrant - Do judges understand the warrants they're signing? - Is it OK for the FBI to run a child porn server for a while? - Is it OK to hack a machine in another country, or one where you don't even know what country it's in? - Is it OK to hack hundreds or thousands of machines with a single warrant? - Do judges understand those warrants?
+There's no explicit statutory authority, but most lawyers say it's OK if they have a search warrant - Recent changes to Rule 41 of the Federal Rules of Criminal Procedure do provide for "remote search" - Do judges understand the warrants they're signing? - Is it OK for the FBI to run a child porn server for a while? - Is it OK to hack a machine in another country, or one where you don't even know what country it's in? - Is it OK to hack hundreds or thousands of machines with a single warrant? - Do judges understand those warrants?